-$CaCO_3$ + "shale" = Ca-Al-silicates + CO_2 + H_2O
+$$CaCO_3 + "shale" = Ca-Al-silicates + CO_2 + H_2O$$

-(Fig. 4.35) at temperatures typically ranging from > 520 to > 800 °C, but locally attaining > 1000 °C (Gross et al. 1967; Kolodny et al. 1971; Kolodny and Gross 1974; Gross 1977; Matthews and Kolodny 1978; Matthews and Gross 1980).
-High altitude aeromagnetic surveys over the large (~50 km2) burn area in the basin indicate a substantial anomaly that coincides with the thickest sequences of burnt rocks.
-Fission track dating indicates a 13.6 \pm 2.0 Ma for the combustion event (Kolodny et al. 1971) although subsequent 40Ar/39Ar dating of high grade K-rich (> 0.8 wt.% K) samples yielded ages in the range of 2.3 to 4 Ma, with one age at ~16 Ma (Gur et al. 1995) suggesting that combustion occurred at different times at different localities following exposure of the bituminous sediments by unroofing.
+(Fig. 4.37a) at temperatures typically ranging from >520 to >800°C, but locally attaining >1000°C (Gross 1977, Gross et al. 1967, Kolodny and Gross 1974, Kolodny et al. 1971, Matthews and Gross 1980, Matthews and Kolodny 1978, Sokol et al. 2008, 2010, Vapnik et al. 2007).
+High-altitude aeromagnetic surveys over the large (~50 km2) burn area in the basin, indicate a substantial anomaly that coincides with the thickest sequences of burnt rocks.
+Fission track dating indicates a 13.6 ± 2.0 Ma for the combustion event (Kolodny et al. 1971) although subsequent 40 Ar/39Ar dating of high grade K-rich (>0.8 wt.% K) samples yielded ages in the range of 2.3-4 Ma, with one age at ~16 Ma (Gur et al. 1995) suggesting that combustion occurred at different times at different localities following exposure of the bituminous sediments by unroofing.

-The metamorphosed rocks are essentially fine grained with mosaic, granoblastic and poikiloblastic textures but have highly variable mineral associations.
+The metamorphosed rocks are essentially fine-grained with mosaic, granoblastic and poikiloblastic textures but have highly variable mineral associations.
 Some 125 prograde and retrograde minerals have been identified, ten of which are new, or known only as synthetic products (Gross 1977).
-With respect to high temperature pyrometamorphic minerals, spurrite and larnite, less commonly rankinite and wollastonite have formed from siliceous limestone.
-Melilite (mainly gehlenite-Fe-gehlenite with rare åkermanite), anorthite, grossular-andradite, clinopyroxene (diopside-hedenbergite series, Al-rich fassaite, rare aegirine-augite), accessory merwinite (in melilite-rich rock) and perovskite are developed in marl (Fig. 4.36).
-Rare monticellite occurs with calcite, spurrite, larnite, melilite, ranknite, brownmillerite in marly dolomitic rocks.
-Peraluminous silica-deficient compositions contain abundant brownmillerite and mayenite (Fig. 4.37).
-Other sanidinite facies minerals include calcium-dialuminate, the orthorhombic form of calcium disilicate (α' -Ca2SiO4) in a "pseudoconglomerate" with rankinite, melilite, andradite and perovskite; grossite with larnite, mayenite and brownmillerite; nagelschmidtite associated with gehlenite, rankinite, perovskite, Tiandradite and magnetite in the lower part of the Hatrurim section and forming up to 30% of the rock.
-Nagelschmidtite (with 2.67-8.27 wt.% P2O2; Gross 1977), which had previously only been reported from slag (Segnit 1950), together with pseudowollastonite (+ Ti-andradite, gehlenite, ± rankinite, larnite) and hatrurite (+ larnite, mayenite,
+With respect to high temperature pyrometamorphic minerals, spurrite and larnite, less commonly rankinite and wollastonite have formed from siliceous limestone; melilite (mainly gehlenite- Fe-gehlenite with rare åkermanite), anorthite, grossular-andradite, clinopyroxene (diopside-hedenbergite series, Al-rich fassaite, rare aegirine-augite), accessory merwinite (in melilite-rich rock) and perovskite are developed in marl (Fig. 4.38).